A step-by-step freelance writing guide.

 Taking classes to brush up on your writing skills is awesome, but don’t give up on a writing career just because you feel like you lack the qualifications.

-Certain qualifications do matter, though:
+Certain qualifications, traits, and freelance writing skills do matter, though:

 - Blogging Skills